tahershaker/Learning-Kubernetes/1. Introduction To Kubernetes/README.md

 - __Container__: A Container is a standardization of a unite that package both app code along with all the required dependencies for this code to run.

-- __Container Image__: A Container Image is a representation of the container and the software the runs within.
+- __Container Image__: A Container Image is a representation of the container and the software that runs within.
 A container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
 The Container Image is used by the container engine to create and run the container itself.

 - __Container Engine__: A Container engine is the engine the runs one or more isolated instance of container on the same operating system kernel on the same hardware (Container Host).
 Most modern container engines use the Open Container Initiative (OCI) container image format.
 A key component of a container engine is the container runtime, which communicates with the operating system kernel to perform the containerization process and configure access and security policies for running containers.
 Container Engine is also sometimes called Container Runtime.
 One of the most popular Container Runtime is called Containerd.